 Individuals who meet high risk guidelines will meet with a lung cancer screening navigator to review personal history, a respiratory therapist to provide a pulmonary screen and discuss smoking cessation if applicable, followed by a low dose CT scan of the chest.

-The CT procedure is painless and quick.
+The CT procedure is painless and quick and free of charge to those at high risk.
 No drugs or injections are used.
 You will lie on a table which then slides through the CT scanner.
 You will be asked to keep very still and hold your breath for the 20 seconds of the scan.
 The complete procedure takes only about five minutes, including preparation and actual scan.
 You may be asked to allow an hour for the appointment, although it is likely that the time needed will be much shorter.

 Results are given to you at the time of the exam by the nurse navigator.
 In some cases the results are communicated by your physician in an office visit.
 All results are communicated to your physician.